Manual

 Identities

 List all identities, get detail for a specific identity, retrieve scores and analysis results, and trigger a re-analysis.
-The identity endpoints are the core of the API — this is where you access the scores and observations that drive fraud decisions.
+The identity endpoints are the core of the API — they expose the scores and observations that drive fraud decisions.

 • GET /api/identities — paginated list with search and filtering